-The Town Audit review was commissioned to support the development of the Local Economy Strategy and the Built Environment Reform Programme.
-The Built Environment Reform Programme is an existing Government programme aimed at fulfilling an Island Plan commitment to "Build Great Communities".
+The Town Audit review was commissioned to support the development of the Local Economy Strategy and the Built Environment Reform Programme, an existing Government programme aimed at fulfilling commitments in the Island Plan to build great communities.
 It encompassed a review of recent reports, research, data, and surveys, with a focus on retail and leisure units in eight locations: Douglas, Ramsey, Peel, Castletown, Onchan, Port Erin, Port St Mary, and Laxey.
-The information gathered contributed to the development of an Understanding Manx Places Model, following the methodology of Understanding Scottish Places.
+The information gathered contributed to the development of an Understanding Manx Places model, following the methodology of Understanding Scottish Places.

 A team from consultancy firm Didobi visited each centre in the Isle of Man, engaging with local stakeholders, businesses, and residents.
-This work was supplemented by telephone interviews with developers and investors.
+This work was supplemented by telephone interviews with key developers and investors.
 The project concluded with an evaluation of each location using an analysis model named the "Place Standard Tool".
 This allowed for each place to be assessed according to 14 "quality of place metrics" and offered a structured framework for discussions on physical and social aspects of a place, facilitating informed decision-making.

-The recommendations provided within the Town Audit review have influenced the strategic goals and actions this Strategy proposes and will guide the ongoing work of the Department for Enterprise.
-Audit Reports are available to other stakeholder bodies, such as Local Authorities, to enable them to plan effectively and to make informed decisions.
+The recommendations provided within the Town Audit review have influenced the strategic goals and actions this strategy proposes, and will guide the ongoing work of the Department for Enterprise and will be available to other stakeholder bodies, such as Local Authorities, to enable them to plan effectively and to make informed decisions.
 Town Audit recommendations include:

-- Ensure that each town and village has a vision and plan that is aligned to the Island Plan so they create complimentary and not competing offers. - Focus on improving Douglas as the Island's capital city. - Create a strong business start-up offer through grants, mentoring and business space to encourage and support entrepreneurship. - Look at ways of fostering social capital between the towns, villages and Douglas through encouraging the level and style of leadership that is happening in Castletown along with engagement with communities and stakeholders whose views are acted upon.
+- Ensure that each town and village has a vision and plan that is aligned to the Island Plan so they create complimentary and not competing offers. - Focus on improving Douglas as the Island's capital - Create a strong business start-up offer through grants, mentoring and business space to encourage and support entrepreneurship and encourage people to set up business in the Island. - Look at ways of fostering social capital between the towns, villages and Douglas through encouraging the level and style of leadership that is happening in Castletown along with engagement with communities and stakeholders whose views are acted upon.